 - Pour the marshmallow mixture into the baking dish, spreading it evenly.
 Place into the refrigerator to set for at least 3-5 hours or best overnight.

-- After the marshmallows have set up overnight, slice them into squares.
+- After the marshmallows have been set up overnight, slice them into squares.
 Then you either serve as is or top with crushed candy canes, confectioner’s sugar, and a drizzle of melted chocolate or raw cacao nibs.

 Use agar-agar powder instead of gelatin powder.
-Same 1 : 1 ratio.
-Don’t use honey as the sweetener, instead opt for the maple syrup, which is what I prefer.
+Same 1: 1 ratio.
+Don’t use honey as the sweetener, instead opt for maple syrup, which is what I prefer.
 Also, ins

 Tips & Tricks for Gut Healing Marshmallows Recipe

 You can make a plain version of these marshmallows without the peppermint extract and omitting the crushed peppermint candy canes and chocolate drizzle.
 Simply omit the peppermint extract and double the vanilla extract.
 Then you have an easy plain version of homemade marshmallows.

 Tip: You might want to know how to quickly fix sticky marshmallows.
-So, after slicing the marshmallows, you can toss with arrowroot powder to help cut down on the stickiness factor, which makes storing them easier.
+So, after slicing the marshmallows, you can toss them with arrowroot powder to help cut down on the stickiness factor, which makes storing them easier.
 In addition, you can spray some cooking oil on your hands when handling them for packaging, storing, or adding to other recipes.